 Before we close the Mapping, Let us validate the mapping by going to Mapping Menu bar and selecting the Validate option.

-Once we created the workflow, our next step is to create session.
+Once we created the workflow, our next step is to create a session.

 NOTE: We strictly recommend to refer Informatica Workflow article to understand the steps involved in creating Workflow manually.